Want To Use A VPN on Your Smart TV? Here's How (2026 Guide)

 Follow these steps to set up a Windows virtual router.

-1. Enable mobile hotspot: Go to Settings > Network and Internet > Mobile hotspot, turn the mobile hotspot on, and pick Wi-Fi.
+1. Enable mobile hotspot: Go to Settings > Network and Internet > Mobile hotspot, turn it on, and select Wi-Fi.

 2. Define the credentials: Choose the network’s name and password.